-Commercial Use: Commercial shall include the use of lands, buildings, or structures, other than home occupations, the intent and result of which activity is the production of income from the buying and selling of goods and services, exclusive of rental of residential buildings and dwelling units.
+Commercial Use: Commercial Use includes the use of lands, buildings, or structures, where the intent and result of such activity is the production of income from the buying and selling of goods and services.
+Commercial Use does not include permitted Home Occupations nor the rental of residential buildings and dwelling units.

-Commercial Waste Hauler.
-Any person engaged in the collection and transportation of solid waste for a fee or other compensation.
+Commercial Rubbish Hauler.
+Any Person engaged in the collection and transportation of solid waste for a fee or other compensation.